Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Background on couplings for estimation and BGSs

-which coincides with the usual MCMC ergodic average estimate plus a bias correction term.
 Standard guidelines in \cite{jacob2019unbiased} suggest to choose $k$ as a large quantile of the meeting time $T$ and $m$ as a multiple of $k$.
 Hence, for the method to be most practical, the meeting time should occur as early as possible.

+The introduction of a bias correction term makes UMCMC amenable to parallelization: independent unbiased estimates can be computed on different machines and then averaged.
+It can be shown that this does not lead to a significant increase in variance, in particular if the lagged variants of \eqref{eq:unbiased_estimator} are considered \citep{VanettiDoucet2020}.
+UMCMC also allows to estimate the rate of convergence in total variation distance or Wasserstein distance \citep{llag}.